semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Environment variables {#environment-variables}

 Environment variables are exported into the shell environment of every job in the block.
-You must supply the variable name and its value.
-A block can have any number of environment variables.
+You must supply the variable name and value.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

 To add an environment variable:
 1. Select the block
-2. Open the Environment Variables section (you may need to scroll down)
+2. Open the **Environment Variables** section (you may need to scroll down)
 3. Set your variable name and value
 4. Press **+Add env vars** if you need more variables